themaplelab/API_migration_Rascal/README.md

-## JUnit 5 migrations
+## Loomizer

-A set of Rascal transformations for helping developers to migrate JUnit 4 test cases to JUnit 5.
+A set of Rascal transformations for helping developers to migrate traditional threads to Loom API Virtual Threads.

 ### Requirements

    * Python 3
-   * Java 8
+   * Java 19+

 ### Build and run